destination-earth-digital-twins/DE371_StyleGAN/README.md

 This metadata file plays a crucial role in loading the dataset efficiently and ensuring the proper association of each sample with its corresponding attributes.
 Please update the file path in your code to reflect the location of your metadata CSV file.

+The files containing the values for normalization can be generated in the subfolder **preprocessing/Preprocess_datas_IS_split**.

+Each folder presented here includes its own description file.

 ## Training Experiments

 Experiments are run with the [main_gan.py](https://github.com/destination-earth-digital-twins/DE371_StyleGAN/tree/wp1_refacto/main_gan.py) file